-Upon commencement of your LifeIncome, your Investment Confirmation Statement will show the Death Benefit Period.
+Upon commencement of your Lifelncome, your Investment Confirmation Statement will show the Death Benefit Period.
 The estimated Death Benefit payable on 30 June each year will be shown on your Annual Statement.

-If you have included a Reversionary Beneficiary and they outlive you, your Lifelncome will pass to your Reversionary Beneficiary in the event of your death.
+If you have included a Reversionary Beneficiary and they outlive you, your LifeIncome will pass to your Reversionary Beneficiary in the event of your death.
 Regular income payments will continue to be paid to them for as long as they live.
-If your Reversionary Beneficiary subsequently passes away during your Death Benefit Period, then the lump sum would be payable to their estate or nominated beneficiaries.